-QUESTION B: Measurement procedures
+QUESTION B: Sliding window protocols

-- B.1 Explain the impact of the latency-bandwidth product of a network connection on the bandwidth that is achievable by a sliding-window protocol. - B.2 A common approach to improve the achievable bandwidth is to use multiple TCP connections between a sender-receiver pair in parallel.
-Compare the behaviour in terms of achievable bandwidth of

-- a) one single TCP connection with a send window size W1 - b) n parallel TCP connections each with a send window size $W_n$ , with $W_1 = n W_n$
+- B.1 For a sliding-window protocol, the achievable bandwidth between a pair of sender and receiver depends on the performance characteristics of the network in between.
+On which characteristics precisely? (assuming the absence of transmission errors) How can the send window size be optimized for maximizing achievable bandwidth? - B.2 Somebody tells you that he managed to optimize the achievable bandwidth of a TCP connection by setting the receiver's window size to twice the size of the sender's window.
+Do you follow his advice? - B.3 PSockets, published in 2000, was the first software library to use multiple TCP connections between a sender-receiver pair in parallel.
+Compare the achievable bandwidth of - (a) one single TCP connection with a send window size W1 - (b) n parallel TCP connections each with a send window size Wn, with W1 = n \ Wn

-For answering the question it is sufficient to consider the steady state of the connection(s), thus neglecting the start-up phase.
+In which case are the parallel TCP connections better than the single one?
+For answering the question it is sufficient to consider the steady state of the connection(s), thus neglecting the startup phase.